v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 1. For the profile type, select **Device restrictions**.

 You'll be able to control new settings:
-- Access the network drive in the Files app
+- Access the network drive in the Files app.
-- Access the USB drive in the Files app
+- Access the USB drive in the Files app.
-- Keep Wi-Fi on
+- Keep Wi-Fi on.

 For information about the current settings, see [iOS device settings to allow or restrict features using Intune](../configuration/device-restrictions-ios.md).